-The coastal areas are best visited in spring, summer and autumn when the winter sandstorms have abated.
+The coastal areas are best visited in spring, summer and autumn when winter sandstorms have abated.

-Travel in the desert regions is recommended during the cooler winter months, despite the sharp drop in temperatures at night and in the early morning hours.
-Conditions are more comfortable than in the summer season when daytime temperatures soar (over 30° C/ 86° F) and showers occur.
+Travel in the desert regions is recommended during the cooler winter months, despite the sharp drop in temperature at night and in the early morning hours.
+Conditions are more comfortable than in the summer season when daytime temperatures soar (over 30°C/86°F) and showers occur.

 The wet season is not ideal for self-driving in Namibia, due to the unpredictability of gravel road conditions after rains.